Ibrahim-2003/MyTourney/notes.md

     //Not essential for MVP
     -> Work on making bracket screen
+    -> Work on making terms and conditions agreement -> Work on making waiver removing liability for injuries incurred at tourneys

 ## Creating Forms
     -> Form for users to edit profile